Female Asian Elephant

 When we first met Bambi at the zoo in 2013 she was spunky, but seven years later and she was a different elephant.

 When we visited Bambi at the Leme Zoo in 2013, she was interactive when we initially arrived.
 She was all ears and attentive when we spoke to her, but she never vocalized.
-She was on the brink of being silly—you could see it in her face, sticking her tail out—just a half a step away, but never got there.
+She was on the brink of being silly; you could see it in her face, as she stuck her tail out—just a half a step away, but never got there.
 We were brought closer to look at her, and she was respectful but much more reserved with people near.
-The zoo, who had only taken her temporarily after she was confiscated from the circus, asked us if we could take her.
+The zoo, who had only taken her temporarily after she was confiscated from the circus, asked us if we could take her right away.
 It was a surreal but sad moment that they were offering, yet we did not even have a property for the sanctuary at that point.
 Leaving the zoo that day, we knew there was a chance that she might never know sanctuary.
 And it was heartbreaking.

 A SHADOW OF HER FORMER SELF

-It has been seven years since then, however, and the cute little butterball we briefly knew is a shadow of her former self.
-Bambi has lost a significant amount of muscle mass and weight.
-She is now blind in one eye and carries her head low.
-Being unsure of the reason for her decline in condition, we are preparing for the possibility of a serious health situation.
-Even if this is the case, we do expect significant room for improvement in Bambi’s health.
-Her age alone implies end-of-life care, so it’s crucial to prioritize comfort in her remaining years.
-We are hopeful that now that the ESB team is able to care for her, some simple adjustments such as diet and exercise could make a huge difference for Bambi physically.
+It had been seven years since then when we next met Bambi, and the cute little butterball we briefly knew was a shadow of her former self.
+Bambi had lost a significant amount of muscle mass and weight.
+She is now blind in one eye and initially carried her head low.
+Being unsure of the reason for her decline in condition, we were prepared for the possibility of a serious health situation.
+But some simple adjustments, such as diet and exercise, made a huge difference for Bambi physically.
 And as anyone who has followed our past rescues knows, autonomy, individualized care and respect, and the support of compatible herd members help to heal the soul.